karlidean/smart-store-karlidean/src/analytics_project/olap/README.md

 **Purpose:** This is an analysis to understand what kinds of customers are purchasing certain kinds of products from different suppliers.

 ## Data
 In previous projects, we have prepared a data warehouse and a star/relational schema.
 I will be using this data warehouse for my analysis.
-You can find this data [here](https://github.com/karlidean/smart-store-karlidean/tree/main/data/prepared).The script for the data warehouse creation can be defined [here](https://github.com/karlidean/smart-store-karlidean/blob/main/src/analytics_project/etl_to_dw.py).\
+You can find this data [here](https://github.com/karlidean/smart-store-karlidean/tree/main/data/prepared).
+The script for the data warehouse creation can be defined [here](https://github.com/karlidean/smart-store-karlidean/blob/main/src/analytics_project/etl_to_dw.py).\
 \
 This data warehouse is repeatable in us being able to update our raw data files (found [here](https://github.com/karlidean/smart-store-karlidean/tree/main/data/raw)), so the data can be re-cleaned and standardized before entering the data warehouse.

 ## Tools I Used
 In previous projects (P3-P5) I used much of Python and SQL, but now we will be using PowerBI as we have implemented the relational warehouse last project into the PowerBI system.
+The schema implementation script can be found [here](https://github.com/karlidean/smart-store-karlidean/blob/main/src/analytics_project/etl_to_dw.py).

 ## Workflow and Logic (Post - Project Setup in VS Code)
 ### Implementing the DSN